 1. AI augments, but does not replace the work of a lawyer

-Yes, humans are inferior to AI when it comes to sifting through voluminous data in real-time.
-For instance, in the time it takes for a human to identify and label an image, an AI algorithm can classify a million images.
+For instance, in the time it takes for a human to edit an image and identify and label it, an AI algorithm can classify a million images.

 But the fact remains that AI can’t think abstractly or apply common sense as humans can.
 Tasks that involve strategy, creativity and persuasion like advising clients, writing briefs, negotiating deals and appearing in court are still beyond the reach of computerization.
 In other words, AI can fill the gaps where Human Intelligence falls short — but it will not replace it.